By NaVosha Copeland •

 So let’s be free like Him.

-Written by NaVosha Copeland, (pronounced Nuh-Vah-Shuh) a 24 year old poet who is passionate about encouraging the youth to overcome adversity, as she shares how she overcame homelessness as well as the rejection that resulted from her parent’s divorce.
+NaVosha Copeland, (pronounced Nuh-Vah-Shuh) is a 24 year old poet who is passionate about encouraging the youth to overcome adversity, as she shares how she overcame homelessness as well as the rejection that resulted from her parent’s divorce.